River Wandle: Industry

-The Liberty print works and Merton Board Mills dominated the riverscape before their demolition in the early 20th century.
+The Liberty print works (latterly Merton Abbey Mills) and Merton Board Mills dominated the riverscape with the board mills being demolished in the 1990s (the site was redeveloped into a Sainsbury’s Savacentre).
 Local concentration of heavy industry resulted in multiple leats being cut during the 18th century; a remnant of the old courses, the Pickle, is two ditches, one running beneath Liberty Avenue.
 The former leat has become the main river next to Merton Abbey Mills craft village.

 Clean-ups of the Wandle have improved the water quality dramatically, leading to a return of the river's brown trout.
 This improvement in water quality has also seen other fish thrive with stocks of chub, roach and dace all flourishing once again with the most popular angling spots being in Hackbridge and Colliers Wood.

 Local nature reserves

 A stretch of the river between Trewint Street and Plough Lane in Merton has been designated as the Lower Wandle Local Nature Reserve (LNR).
 It is lined by mature trees and patches of grassland.
 South of the Lower Wandle, an area of wetland between the River Wandle and the Wandle trail is the Wandle Meadow Nature Park LNR.
 Another LNR adjacent to the Wandle is the Wandle Valley Wetland in Carshalton.

 In 2017, a new nature reserve was created in Bell Lane Creek at the confluence of the Wandle and the Thames, by removing a half-tide weir that had been installed in the 1980s.
 This had been built as the first part of a project to create a marina, however it had ceased to work some years previously.
 Restoring it would allow the tide to clear out silt and restore a natural tidal river.
 In addition, a section of the Thames river wall was lowered as part of the Wandsworth Riverside Quarter residential development, to allow reeds and vegetation to develop and provide a more natural sloping embankment.
-As part of the project layers of contaminated sediment were dredged from the site, to restore a gravel bed and restore a wildlife habitat measuring roughly a hectare in size.
+As part of the project, layers of contaminated sediment were dredged from the site, to restore a gravel bed and restore a wildlife habitat measuring roughly a hectare in size.